 Remember This When You Define Content Marketing

-So it’s important you have a tool to measure your content marketing achievement.
+So it’s important you have a tool to measure your content marketing achievement through metrics.

-That means there’s another 59% of small business owners who can’t truly gauge whether or not their strategy is effective.
+That means there’s another 59% of small business owners who can’t truly gauge whether or not their marketing approach is effective.

 Another useful stat to keep in mind is that 82% of people feel a positive connection to a company that uses content marketing!

 And these aren’t just any leads, they are quality leads – meaning people came in contact with content that solved their pain point specifically.

 - More clicks

-- Higher conversion rates
+- Higher conversion rates and return on investment

 - Higher up-sell potential